escience-academy/2020-10-28-EUCP-FAIR-data-and-software/index.md

 methods, codes, tools, analyses and results in a structured way, so that they will be reusable and/or reproducible with minimal human effort.

-A very concrete implementation of this idea are the FAIR data principles for research data management.
-Many funders nowadays require that researchers describe their adherence to these principles in a research data management plan.
-Less concrete, but not less relevant, are ongoing initiatives to implement a similar set of FAIR principles for research software, to set up collaborative compute environments (shared infrastructure), and all kinds of tools to track workflows and provenance information.

 This workshop aims to provide an overview of, and facilitate discussion on, relevant developments in this landscape of open science, specifically focusing on the field of climate sciences.
 In three sessions, we will cover an